 Then, based on this combined data, marketers can form audiences and send them to Google Ads and Display & Video 360 to use for remarketing and bid adjustments.
 With this approach, you’ll significantly increase the size of your audience.

 P.S.
 If you want to use data from your CRM to build audiences but you don’t have the paid version of Google Analytics, try OWOX BI.
-For 14 days, you can set up pipelines and import data from Google Analytics to Google BigQuery (and vice versa) for free.
+You can set up pipelines and import data from Google Analytics to Google BigQuery (and vice versa) for free.
 If you have any questions, leave them in the comments.
 We’ll be happy to help.